[Greek] σταυρόω (stauroō), [Latin] crucifigere: to crucify, to fence with stakes, to impale on the cross, to extinguish; 47 scriptural references

 This term is only used in a singular sense for one person.
 Interestingly, the word crucifixion does not appear in the bible.
 Instead, this idea is expressed as the “cross of Christ” or “Christ was crucified.”
 Jesus is the Bridegroom.
 The Church is His bride.
 By dying on the cross, He consummates His marriage to His bride.

-Update: In a sense, Bishop Strickland has been metaphorically crucified in the court of public opinion for not towing the Modernist line.
+Update: In a sense, Bishop Strickland and other clergy upholding traditional teachings have been metaphorically crucified in the court of public opinion for not towing the Modernist line.
 Some may perceive him as a “white martyr” in being removed from his office.

-It seems that clergy must have courage in speaking out against Pope Francis.
+It seems that clergy must have courage in speaking out against Pope Francis and Pope Leo.
 Many are fearful and afraid of being expelled, cancelled, and laicized by the Vatican.

 Traditional (conservative) clergy and laity are constantly criticized, impugned, and accused of being “rigid” in their beliefs.